-Southern Aurora Tragedy The 7th of February 2019 marked the 50th anniversary of the terrible crash at Violet Town between the Southern Aurora and a goods train that claimed 9 lives and injured countless others.
+Southern Aurora Tragedy On 7 February 1969 a terrible crash at Violet Town between the Southern Aurora and a goods train claimed 9 lives and injured countless others.
 The exhibition highlights the human stories of those affected, including the rescue workers from the local community who responded and the difficulties they faced in an era half a century ago.

 Cowslip Street – Then and Now A photographic exhibition documenting the changes to the streetscape of what is now Violet Town's main street over the last century.

 The backART Gallery